 When it comes to omega-3 and AFib, studies initially reported mixed results.
 However, recent studies suggest that omega-3s could be good for people with AFib, as they reduce inflammation and abnormal heart rhythms.
-These effects not only protect against AFib but improve symptoms overall.
+These effects found that eating fish not only protected against future AFib attacks but improved symptoms overall.

-A recent study reported a six-fold greater likelihood of survival in AFib patients who lost more than 10% of their A recent study reported that Afib patients were six times more likely to survive if they lost more than 10% of their body weight, compared to patients who lost less weight.
+A recent study reported that AFib patients were six times more likely to survive if they lost more than 10% of their body weight, compared to patients who lost less weight.
 The same study also showed that sustaining this weight loss resulted in significant maintenance of regular heart rhythm.

-A healthy diet is not only key to preventing and improving Afib risk, it’s necessary for a long and healthy life.
-I understand that changing your diet can be extremely challenging, and the correct instruction and counseling are critical for long-term success.
+A healthy diet is not only key to preventing and improving AFib risk, but it’s also necessary for a long and healthy life.
+I understand that changing your diet can be extremely challenging.
+Receiving the correct information and professional support are both critical for long-term success.